abg/dbsake/docs/subcommands.rst

    This option allows proceeding anyway in case, dbsake is not detecting libaio correctly.
 Use of this option will often cause the sandbox process to just fail later in the process.

 .. versionadded:: 1.0.5

+.. option:: --skip-gpgcheck

+   Disables verification of the gpg signature when downloading MySQL tarball distributions.

+.. versionadded:: 1.0.5